coderhema/coderhema/README.md

 - 🔭 I’m currently working on An agentic digital twin

-- 🌱 I’m currently learning About Algo and the Algorand community
+- 🌱 I’m currently learning About Algorand and the Algorand community

-- 👯 I’m looking to collaborate on Web3 and AI Projects with React Python and Typescript
+- 👯 I’m looking to collaborate on Web3 and AI Projects with React, Python and Typescript

 - 💬 Ask me about: web development😅, really.